Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

-The main rigidity result proved in this paper happens to be similar in its philosophy to the problem of smoothness of the conjugacy to a rigid rotation for a circle diffeomorphism with breaks.
-Indeed, a topological equivalence between two pairs of foliations forces in Theorem \ref{theoremintro-rigiditefeuilletagesminimaux} the existence of a smooth one -- hence of a smooth conjugacy between the first-return maps.
+Theorem \ref{theoremintro-rigiditefeuilletagesminimaux} happens to be similar in its philosophy to the problem of smoothness of the conjugacy to a rigid rotation for a circle diffeomorphism with breaks.
+Indeed, while any two minimal smooth bi-foliations with the same asymptotic cycles are topologically conjugated according to \cite[Theorem 1]{aransonClassificationSupertransitive2Webs2003}, they are in general \emph{not} smoothly conjugated.
+Indeed this is already not true for individual foliations, since we saw previously that their first-return maps are themselves not necessarily smoothly conjugated.
+In contrast, Theorem \ref{theoremintro-rigiditefeuilletagesminimaux} shows that any topological equivalence between lightlike bi-foliations of $\dS$-tori with a unique singularity, is smooth.
 This connection between singular $\dS$-structures on the torus and circle diffeomorphisms with breaks is one of our motivations for this subject, and we wish to investigate it more precisely in a future work.